YaoYinYing/RosettaPy/README.md

 - A `RosettaBinary` dataclass to represent the binary and its attributes.
 - A `RosettaCmdTask` dataclass to represent a single Rosetta run task.
 - A `RosettaContainer` dataclass to wrap runs into Rosetta Containers and handle file system mounts.
-- A `MPI_node` dataclass to manage MPI resourses. _Not Seriously Tested_
+- A `MpiNode` dataclass to manage MPI resourses. _Not Seriously Tested_
 - A `RosettaRepoManager` dataclass to fetch necessary directories and files, and setup as an environment variable, together with shortcut method `partial_clone` to handle repository clonings and setups.
 - A command-line wrapper dataclass `Rosetta` for handling Rosetta runs.
 - A `RosettaScriptsVariableGroup` dataclass to represent Rosetta scripts variables.
 - A general and simplified result analyzer `RosettaEnergyUnitAnalyser` to read and interpret Rosetta output score files.